 We were named as the defendant in a lawsuit captioned Empery Asset Master Ltd., Empery Tax Efficient, LP, Empery Tax Efficient II, LP, Hudson Bay Master Fund Ltd., Plaintiffs, against Microbot Medical Inc., Defendant, in the Supreme Court of the State of New York, County of New York (Index No. 651182/2020).
 The complaint alleges, among other things, that we breached multiple representations and warranties contained in the SPA, of which the Plaintiffs participated, and fraudulently induced Plaintiffs into signing the Securities Purchase Agreement (the "SPA") related to our June 8, 2017 equity financing (the "Financing").
 The complaint seeks rescission of the SPA and return of the Plaintiffs' \$6.75 million purchase price with respect to the Financing.
 We filed a Motion to Dismiss on March 16, 2020, which Motion was denied in February 2021.
-On March 18, 2021, we filed a notice of appeal of the denial of the Motion to Dismiss.
 At this time no estimation of the potential outcome of the litigation can be made, and management is unable to assess the likelihood that we will succeed at trial with respect to the SPA or the Financing, having previously lost another lawsuit with respect to the Financing.